flutter/website/src/docs/development/add-to-app/ios/project-setup.md

   not yet support output x86 ahead-of-time (AOT) binaries for your Dart code.
   You can run in Debug mode on a simulator or a real device, and Release on a real device.

+  To run your app on a simulator follow the instructions in the bottom of section [embed the frameworks][].
 {{site.alert.end}}

 Using Flutter [increases your app size][].